cozygene/glint/docs/source/imputation.rst

 Imputation from genotype data
 =============================

-glint allows to impute methylation levels from genotype data.
-Assuming genotype data are available for your samples, glint can impute the methylation levels of some methylation sites.
+GLINT allows to impute methylation levels from genotype data.
+Assuming genotype data are available for your samples, GLINT can impute the methylation levels of some methylation sites.

-The imputation is based on the Epistructure paper by Rahmani et al. [1]_.
+The imputation is based on the EPISTRUCTURE paper by Rahmani et al. [1]_.
 As described in the paper, a linear model was fitted for each methylation site from cis-located SNPs in a large dataset for which both methylation and genotype data were available.
 A score was then defined for each site, based on the squared linear correlation of the model.
 Here, we use the coefficients of these linear models in order to predict methylation levels based on the SNPs.
 Sites having higher scores are expected to be predicted more accurately compared with sites having lower scores.

-.. note:: The example commands described bellow assume that the user generated `glint files`_ with covariates file and phenotypes file.
+.. note:: The example commands described bellow assume that the user generated `GLINT files`_ with covariates file and phenotypes file.

-.. note:: Polymorphic CpGs according to Chen et al. [2]_ are not imputed.
+.. note:: We suggest users to apply a full GWAS quality control pipeline on their genotype data before imputing metylation levels, e.g. using PLINK_.

 .. note:: The linear models for imputation were fitted based on European individuals.